Mellanox/linux-sysinfo-snapshot/README.md

      first verbosity level, available if option is provided only once, lists sections in process.second verbosity level,\
      available if option is provided twice, lists sections and commands in process.\
 5.1.19	--pcie_debug\
-     Generate only PCIE debug information\
+     Generate only PCIE debug information.\
+5.1.20  --ufm\
+     Add ufm logs to the output.\
+5.1.21  --ibdiagnet_ext\
+    Add ibdiagnet ext command to the output.\